pavmav/udacity_capstone_wh/README.md

 API is supposed to have thee access levels:
 - Authenticated users with role Manager have full access to API: they can create, edit and delete items and warehouses, post balance operations and get all the information.
 - Authenticated users with role User can only post balance operations using existing warehouses and items.
 And also get any information.
-- Anyone can get all the information about warehouses, items and balances, that does not require authentification.
+- Getting any information about warehouses, items and balances does not require authentification.

 As a part of the Fullstack Nanodegree, it serves as a capstone for he whole course.